bec-archer/SR80-Manuals/user-manual.md

 - **Name** and **Company** — with the same smart swap button as the new customer form
 - **Phone** and **Email**
 - **Tax Exempt** toggle — turn on or off as needed
+- **Contacts** — the same contacts list appears here.
+Add, edit, or delete contacts without leaving the edit form.

 **Uploading a tax exemption certificate:** When Tax Exempt is toggled on, you'll see a certificate section.
 Tap **Upload Certificate** to choose a photo from your library.
 A preview appears once selected — tap the **×** to remove it if you picked the wrong one.
 The certificate uploads automatically when you tap **Save**.
 If a certificate is already on file, you'll see "Certificate on file" with a **Replace** option to swap it out.

 **Toggling off Tax Exempt** automatically removes the certificate link from the customer's record.

 Tap **Save** to apply your changes.
 Tap **Cancel** to discard them.

+**Quick edit from Job Detail:** You can also edit a customer directly from a job's detail view — tap the **pencil icon** next to the customer name in the header card.
+This opens the same edit form, including the contacts section.
+Handy when you need to add a contact without navigating to the Customers list.

 ---